dehlen/Atomic/README.md

 To remove the dependency, select the project and open Swift Packages (which is next to Build Settings).
 You can add and remove packages from this tab.

+## Documentation
+The documentation is automatically generated thanks to [swift-doc](https://github.com/SwiftDocOrg/swift-doc).
+When a push on master happens a GitHub Action runs to generate the documentation and to deploy it to GitHub Pages.
+You can find the latest version here: https://dehlen.github.io/Atomic

 ## Usage
 ```swift
 /// Initialize the variable with the given initial value.